Defining Salvaged and Rebuilt Vehicles

 IN COMING/ IN PROCESS

-There is several categories for the vehicles that you can see from the Home page.
+There are several categories for the vehicles in our inventory.
 On the Coming Soon page, these are vehicles that have been bought and coming into our facility.
 Once here, the vehicles are moved to the In Process page.
 They are left in that category until new pics and inspections have been done.
 Once done, they are moved into their correct categories.
 Sometimes, it is decided to change it into a REBUILT title because it will help out customers to buy easier.
 Our customers do like to do the work themselves too, so those great deals are there also.

 Salvage definition: In North America, a salvage title is a form of vehicle title branding, which notes that the vehicle has been damaged and/or deemed a total loss by an insurance company that paid a claim on it.
 The criteria for determining when a salvage title is issued differ considerably by each state, province or territory.

 When is a vehicle in a Salvage category?

 Because a salvage title can be issued to a vehicle with easily repairable problems or no damage whatsoever, the low cost of the salvaged vehicle is appealing to some hobbyists and investors.
 Many people are confused about the actual repair cost that insurance companies use to deem the vehicle a salvage title.
 Skeptical shoppers automatically assume that 50-70% repair to value ratio of a vehicle would suggest that the vehicle is completely totaled and beyond reasonable repair.
 This is not always true and the shoppers who understand this are the ones who can obtain very good bargains.
 Although it is true that salvage titles are typically issued to vehicles when the repair costs exceed 50-70% of the vehicle value, this percentage needs to be considered in detail before assumptions are made.
 In the US, motorcycles and cars which carry a salvage title may not be registered and driven on public roads in most states, but can be moved to status REBUILT.